-The business plan includes a mission statement, values, and operational objectives.
+The business, quality, risk, and management plan includes a mission statement, values, and operational objectives.
 The service has effective quality and risk management systems in place that take a risk-based approach.
 These systems are in place to meet the needs of residents and staff.
 Quality improvement projects are implemented.
-Internal audits, meetings, and the collection/collation of data were all documented as taking place as scheduled, with a corrective process implemented where applicable.
-Health and safety processes are in place, led by the owner/manager.
-Health and safety is a regular agenda item in all meetings.
+Internal audits, meetings, and the collection and collation of data were all documented as taking place as scheduled, with a corrective process implemented where applicable.
+Health and safety processes are in place, led by the manager.
+Health and safety is a regular agenda item in all staff and management meetings.
 Contractors and staff are orientated to health and safety processes.